-According to the Local Redevelopment and Housing Law (N.J.S.A.
-40A:12A-1, et seq.), the Redevelopment Plan shall include an outline for the planning, development, redevelopment or rehabilitation of the project area sufficient to indicate:
+According to the Redevelopment Law, the Redevelopment Plan shall include an outline for the planning, development, redevelopment or rehabilitation of the project area sufficient to indicate:

 - Its relationship to definitive local objectives as to appropriate land uses, density of population and improved traffic and public transportation, public utilities, recreational and community facilities and other public improvements; - 2.
-Proposed land uses and building requirements in the project area; - Adequate provision for the temporary and permanent relocation as necessary of residents in the project area including an estimate of the extent to which decent, safe and sanitary dwelling units affordable to displaced residents will be available to them in the existing local housing market; - An identification of any property within the Redevelopment Area proposed to be acquired in accordance with the Redevelopment Plan; - 5.
-Any significant relationship of the Redevelopment Plan to: - The Master Plans of contiguous municipalities; - The Master Plan of the County in which the municipality is located; and - The State Development and Redevelopment Plan adopted pursuant to the "State Planning Act" PL 1985, C398 (C52:18A-196 et al.).
+Proposed land uses and building requirements in the project area; - 3.
+Adequate provision for the temporary and permanent relocation as necessary of residents in the project area including an estimate of the extent to which decent, safe and sanitary dwelling units affordable to displaced residents will be available to them in the existing local housing market; - An identification of any property within the Redevelopment Area proposed to be acquired in accordance with the Redevelopment Plan; - 5.
+Any significant relationship of the Redevelopment Plan to: - The Master Plans of contiguous municipalities; - The Master Plan of the County in which the municipality is located; and - The State Development and Redevelopment Plan adopted pursuant to the "State Planning Act" PL 1985, C398 (C52:18A-196 et al.). - 6.
+An inventory of all housing units affordable to low and moderate income households, that are to be removed as a result of implementation of the redevelopment plan; - 7.
+A plan for the provision, through new construction or substantial rehabilitation of one comparable, affordable replacement housing unit for each affordable housing unit to be removed. - Proposed locations for public electric vehicle charging infrastructure within the project area in a manner that appropriately connects with an essential public charging network.